TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 Since it changes RMMZ's core engine more radically than most plugins do, we advise putting Tyruswoo Altimit Movement at the top of the plugin list.

+If you encounter any compatibility issues, please contact us at [Tyruswoo.com](https://www.tyruswoo.com) and we'll do our best to work out a fix.

+## Player X and Y

 Tyruswoo Altimit Movement may interfere with scripts or event commands that expect an exact value for `$gamePlayer.x` or `$gamePlayer.y`.
 This is because Altimit Movement sets `$gamePlayer.x` and `$gamePlayer.y` to a fractional (floating point) value that represents the player's exact position.
 To get the nearest integer values to the player's coordinates, you can use `Math.round($gamePlayer.x)` and `Math.round($gamePlayer.y)`.

-If you encounter any compatibility issues, please contact us at [Tyruswoo.com](https://www.tyruswoo.com) and we'll do our best to work out a fix.

 ## Collider Definitions